DarkoKukovec/crypto-fs-old/README.md

 If every is set to false, file map should be saved with ``cfs.saveMap();``.
 Paths are always relative to the root folder.

+## Example

+``test.js`` file contains an example.
+To use it, create a test/src folder and put some files in it.
+Run ``node test`` and the result should be test/dest folder with encrypted files and filemap file and test/finish folder with the files decrypted again.

 ## Implemented functions

 * readFile